 Recovery plays can take place in one of two ways.
 One is a forceful knee-jerk reaction back to the upside in a rapid move that never looks back hitting the retracement targets relatively quickly potentially in a matter of weeks.
 The second is a slower more volatile climb that grinds it’s way back up over time, sometimes faltering several times before finally achieving the retracement.
 This could take 3-5 months or longer.
 Some stocks may trigger as a recovery play but later hit the suggested stop levels.
 These stocks will RESET and remain on the Recovery Watchlist for a new trigger at some point in the future.
 A martingale approach can be used when playing the recovery candidates, i.e. start off with a small position at the first alert and if the recovery fails from that point and the suggested stop level gets hit take a larger position the next time the symbol triggers.
 Example: 1st position 100 shares.
 2nd Position 200 shares.
 3rd position 300 shares.
 You simply add the original starting number of shares from the first attempt into the position on each retry.

 Diversification Is The Key

 If you have sufficient capital you should consider taking a “buckshot” approach and diversifying your recovery plays with several vehicles in the list.
 (3-5 is ideal) In this way you reduce risk on any one holding as well as you widen the net to increase your odds of catching good recovery candidates from the list.
-An example would be to play the oil recovery with DBO, the general market recovery with any of the Market Index Funds, and a couple of individual stocks in the list that appeal to you.

 Introduction to the Recovery Watchlist Video